 DEADLINE: Logan Nonfiction Program Fellowships

-The Logan Nonfiction Program is currently accepting applications from writers, documentary filmmakers, photojournalists, podcasters and multimedia reporters currently at work on a longform project for its Spring 2019 class of fellows.
+The Logan Nonfiction Program accepts applications twice yearly from writers, documentary filmmakers, photojournalists, podcasters and multimedia reporters currently at work on a longform project.
 The program seeks to assemble a diverse and inclusive community of fellows working on socially relevant political, health, environmental, human rights and justice topics.

 Fellows receive lodging, meals, professional guidance and community for 5-10 weeks on the Carey Institute for Global Good’s historic campus in upstate New York.
 The mission of the Logan Nonfiction Program is to support democracy by advancing independent journalistic inquiry and investigation.
 The program has three primary goals: supporting ethically uncompromised accountability in journalism; advocating for and promoting independent nonfiction in the U.S and globally; and increasing the professional skills and expertise of journalists and nonprofit reporting organizations so their work is amplified and has positive impact.